 At Last, a USB Port

-The Jetta finally has an up-to-date multimedia system and a USB connection (as of 2016).
+The new Volkswagen Jetta finally has an up-to-date multimedia system and a USB connection (as of 2016).
 If size matters to you, the 6.3-inch screen in the SE and higher trims is not as impressive as its rivals; six of our eight Challenge cars had 7-inch displays.
 But the Jetta's screen is crisp and colorful, and it provides a sharp backup camera image.
 It's positioned a bit low on the dash for my eyes, but the Jetta's knobs for volume, tuning and buttons that supplement the touchscreen for most-used functions limit your need to look down.

 Better still, the SE's system is fast to boot up and quick to respond, and it includes standard Apple CarPlay and Android Auto smartphone integration (for navigation and more), as well as HD and satellite radio capability and support for lossless audio files.
 Move up to the SEL and you'll get navigation and two more speakers, for a total of six.
 The GLI adds VW's excellent Fender premium audio with eight speakers and a subwoofer.

-One low-tech nit to pick: While the rest of the world has mastered designing a little door to cover the 12-volt power port, VW continues to plug the hole with a lighter-shaped (remember lighters?) plastic knob.
+One low-tech nit to pick: While the rest of the world has mastered designing a little door to cover the 12-volt power port, Volkswagen continues to plug the hole with a lighter-shaped (remember lighters?) plastic knob.
 If it rattles around while you use the outlet, don't worry; you'll eventually lose it.
 But there's a lower-tech plus for those of you still carting around retro music or books on CDs: Jetta's updated system still has a slot for you, bucking the trend.

 Safety Technology, With Asterisks

-The Jetta earned top scores in the Insurance Institute for Highway Safety's crashworthiness tests, and a rating of advanced (out of a possible none, basic, advanced or superior) for its forward collision warning system with automatic emergency braking, which is standard on the SEL but not offered on the most expensive, GLI trim.
+The Volkswagen Jetta earned top scores in the Insurance Institute for Highway Safety's crashworthiness tests, and a rating of advanced (out of a possible none, basic, advanced or superior) for its forward collision warning system with automatic emergency braking, which is standard on the SEL but not offered on the most expensive, GLI trim.
 This quirk is also true for the adaptive cruise control system.
 Neither is offered on the lower-priced S and SE, either.
 Blind spot warning and rear cross-traffic alert are standard on SE and higher trims for 2017.
 All models have a backup camera standard.